 The Lake Cave near Boranup Forest is spectacular and is suitable for most visitors (children under 4 visit for free) but you’ll need to walk approximately 300 steps down and back up.
 The stalactites, stalagmites and straws in the cave are incredible and there is also a rare suspended table formation – the only of its kind in the world.

 You might also want to check out Ngilgi Cave – the region’s first-ever tourist attraction which visitors were once lowered into via rope.
 Today, there is a set of stairs and pathways leading visitors through the expansive underground cave – it is a LOT bigger than you might imagine and there are some tight spots to navigate through.
 Don’t let the small entryway fool you!
-Tickets cost AU$22.5 per person for adults, but you can also purchase multi-cave passes at a small discount.
-In addition to Lake Cave or Ngilgi Cave, your options include Jewel Cave or Mammoth Cave.
+Tickets cost AU$24 per person for adults at Mammoth, Lake and Jewel Caves or AU$32 at Ngilgi Cave.

 Editor’s note: Many thanks to the Margaret River Busselton Tourism Association for hosting our cave visits.

 12. The Aquarium

 The Aquarium, like the natural spa at Injidup, is a natural rock pool that is largely protected from waves and swell.
 The crystal-clear water is almost a turquoise colour and makes for a perfect swimming spot on a hot day.
 You’ll have to walk on an unpaved trail for about 15-20 minutes to get to this secret spot in the Margaret River region.

 Other things to do in Margaret River